 3.4 Get Active

-Diet, exercise, and recovery are the 3 cornerstones to a well thought out fitness program, although you could probably make mental fitness the 4th.
+Mindset, diet, training, and recovery are the 4 cornerstones to a well thought out fitness program.
 Recovery is an often overlooked aspect of fitness.
 Most people put all their efforts into dieting and working out.
 So much so that they eventually end up over-trained and burned out.

-Your body can’t continually get stronger if it hasn’t recovered from its last workout.
+Your body can’t continually get stronger if it hasn’t recovered from its previous workouts.
 Do too many back to back intense workouts combined with sub-par nutrition, and you’ll never make any progress.
 Instead, focus on the quality of your workouts, not the quantity.
 Eat right to fuel your exercise, and then work on optimal recovery.

 4.2 Active Recovery